jklewa/atv-desktop-remote/README.md

  1. The application cannot be opened (`“ATV Remote.app” is damaged and can’t be opened`)
     * This is an artifact of the MacOS quarantine of unsigned applications
     * You can bypass it by running `xattr -c  /Applications/ATV\ Remote.app`
+ 2. Apple TV will not pair
+    * Make sure the Apple TV is on the same network as the computer running the application
+    * Make sure `Settings -> AirPlay and HomeKit -> Allow Access` is set to either `Everyone or Anyone on the Same Network` and not `Only People Sharing This Home`
+ 3. I don't see an option for entering text
+    * You may need to pair with your ATV again
+    * You have to enter 2 codes instead of 1 because sending text to search fields uses a different protocol

 ## Running